About

 The Field Law Community Fund Program launched in 2013 to support local ideas and initiatives across Alberta and the Northwest Territories.
 Each year, the program provides funding to help turn community projects into reality, strengthening the places where we live and work.

-Later this year, the program will celebrate a major milestone — $1 million in funding since its launch.
+This year the program celebrated a major milestone — $1 million in funding since its launch.
 This milestone reflects not only dollars distributed but the lasting ripple effects these projects create, from empowering women and at-risk youth to helping newcomers understand their legal rights and fostering inclusion in schools and workplaces.

 How the Program Works